 Your story could help someone else get through the current challenges they’re facing.
 You could write a book, give a speech about it, or simply share it with someone you think would benefit.

 89. Make a list of everything you hope to do in life

 While this list may give you some ideas, I’m sure there’s a lot more you can personally think of that you want to do someday.
 Sit down and reflect on what your deepest desires are.
 Make your mission to one day experience the special moments that you hope to have in life.

 90. Be the happiest you’ve ever been

-This last objective can mean different things for different people.
-The whole point of making this a goal for yourself is to encourage to find whatever version of life equates to happiness for you.
+This last objective can mean different things to different people.
+The whole point of making this a goal for yourself is to encourage you to find whatever version of life equates to happiness for you.

 91. Think more before you speak

 Putting more thought into what you say can potentially help you avoid conflicts.
 When you’re careful and deliberate in your words, you’re likely to say things that hareyou’re less likely to say hurtful things.

 Learning how to express your emotions in an appropriate way can make life easier for you.
 Practice expressing your emotions in a rational way.